alamuri-a/NortheastInnovatorsFinal/README.md

 ### Regulatory and Compliance Management

-The planned Quality Inspector and Compliance work areas will support:
+The Quality Inspector and Compliance work areas support:

 - Identifying a defective part or manufacturing batch
 - Locating all affected VINs